 During the unlock bypass mode, only the Unlock Bypass Program and Unlock Bypass Reset commands are valid.
 To exit the unlock bypass mode, the system must issue the two-cycle unlock bypass reset command sequence.
-The first cycle must contain the bank address and the data 90h.
-The second cycle need only contain the data 00h.
-The bank then returns to the read mode.
+(See Table 12).

 The device offers accelerated program operations through the WP#/ACC pin.
 When the system asserts V{HH} on the WP#/ACC pin, the device automatically enters the Unlock Bypass mode.
 The system may then write the two-cycle Unlock Bypass program command sequence.
 The device uses the higher voltage on the WP#/ACC pin to accelerate the operation.
 Note that the WP#/ACC pin must not be at V{HH} any operation other than accelerated programming, or device damage may result.
 In addition, the WP#/ACC pin must not be left floating or unconnected; inconsistent behavior of the device may result.